CMPT-276-SPRING-2025/final-project-06-valleys/README.md

 ---
 ## License & Usage

-This project is for **educational and training purposes only**.
-Do not use the email generator for real phishing attempts.
-Always test responsibly and with informed consent.
+This project is licensed under the **MIT license** and is intended strictly for **educational and training purposes**.
+The email generator must not be used for real phishing attempts.
+Always conduct testing responsibly and with informed consent.